Te oro o te reo—Places that echo with the voices of our ancestors

 AECOM uses advanced methods, such as genetic algorithms, to identify the distinct acoustic characteristics of Māori carvings known as whakairo rakau and tukutuku (ornamental latticework).
 These properties vary among Marae and iwi (tribes).
 AECOM has also devised a Light Detection and Ranging algorithm to augment its research capabilities for the whakairo in sound diffusion determination.

-By prioritising cultural understanding and technical innovation, the project sheds light on the acoustic enigmas of Wharenui.
+By prioritizing cultural understanding and technical innovation, the project sheds light on the acoustic enigmas of Wharenui.
 It paves the way for a unified future where architecture, acoustics, and culture blend effortlessly – ensuring tapu spaces resonate with the Māori community and their rich heritage.